 Common grammar mistakes Italians make in written Italian

-These errors don’t get noticed when spoken, but when written, it’s a whole different story.
+These errors don’t get noticed when spoken, but when written, it’s an entirely different story.

 Qual è vs Qual’è

-Here’s a dilemma that plagues millions of Italians: is qual è with or without an apostrophe?
+Here’s a dilemma that plagues millions of Italians: is qual è written with or without an apostrophe?

 Example: